padmini1405/basic-restaurant-website/README.md

 - CSS3

 ## How to view
-You can access my website by visiting this [link].
-Feel free to explore the content and get in touch.
+You can access my website by visiting this https://padmini1405.github.io/basic-restaurant-website/ Feel free to explore the content and get in touch.

 ## Purpose
 This project was built to practice basic frontend development concepts using HTML and CSS.